The 5 Most Dangerous Spiders in Arizona

 READ: This Deadly Insect is on the Move in Arizona Right Now

-A brown recluse is timid and rarely bites humans, but in the rare cases it does happen, you should seek medical attention.
-The brown widow's venom is less potent than the black widow's, but it can still cause severe pain and discomfort if bitten.
+A brown recluse is timid and rarely bites humans, but on the occasional times when it does happen, you should see a doctor.
+The brown widow's venom is less potent than the black widow's, but it can still cause severe pain and discomfort if you're bitten.

 1. Black Widow

-The deadliest spider in Arizona, the Black Widow, doesn't go looking for a fight.
+The deadliest spider in Arizona is the Black Widow.
+It may be dangerous, but it doesn't go looking for a fight.
 These spiders typically live in overhanging ledges, woodpiles, under benches or stones, near entrances to abandoned rodent burrows, or around outbuildings.

 The spiders on our list are dangerous but usually only bite when provoked.
 If you think there’s an infestation, it’s best to leave them alone and hire an exterminator.